Is it a great way to stay juiced?

 Your iPhone has become as much a part of your life as your toothbrush or deodorant.
 Standard, day-to-day services rely on your mobile device to operate.
-Many people even use their phone to pay for things at the store.
+Many people even use their phones to pay for things at the store.
 All this means you need a way to keep your device charged, even on the go.

 Syncwire produces a variety of charging devices, including a lightning cable and a USB-C fast charger that plugs into a vehicle’s auxiliary power outlet (often called the cigarette lighter).
 The company sent us a charger and a lightning cable to test out.